Do you want to make money from your blog?

 So, here’s the thing.
-It doesn’t take a blog too long to get a hundred or so unique visitors provided you’re doing something to gain traction.
+It doesn’t take a blog that long to get a hundred or so unique visitors every day provided you’re doing something to gain traction.

 – Do you blog regularly and consistently?

 – Do you use at least one other platform to drive traffic to your blog?
-(I suggest newbie bloggers focus on Pinterest to drive traffic.)
+(Say hello to Pinterest!)

 – Are you doing enough to build an engaged email list?

-If you’re doing all of the above, you’ll start getting a couple of hundred unique hits in a couple of months or less.
+If you’re doing all of the above, you should start getting a couple of hundred unique hits in six months or less.

-And when you do, you’ll start getting those emails asking you for collaborations.
+And when you do, you’ll start getting emails from brands and companies about collaboration.

 That’s when a media kit comes handy.
 See, maybe you’re still a fairly new blogger at this time, but when a company reaches out, you need to be ready.
 And this can happen at any time.
 The very first collaboration request I received was when I wasn’t even getting a hundred unique hits a day.
 Crazy, right?

 Some newbie bloggers stall because they’re a bit… shy.
 They don’t want to share their tiny follower count on their media kits.
 You guys, I understand!
-I feel the same way!
+I felt the same way!

 But here’s the thing.
-There are brands out there who are likely newbies just like yourself, who may not have the lofty budgets to work with the big-name influencers, who may be more than willing to work with you for free or a small price, or in exchange of some free products.
+There are brands out there who want to work with smaller blogs.
+Maybe these brands are new themselves and cannot afford giant influencers, who may be more than willing to work with you for free or a small price, or in exchange for some free products.